Can a pergola offer more than other patio covers such as a gazebo, canopy, or shade sail?

 - Solar and insect screens to protect you and your family

-Whether you want a pergola that’s attached to your house or a standalone masterpiece in the yard, expect no average price.
+Whether you want a pergola that’s attached to your house or a standalone masterpiece in the yard, expect project budgets to vary.
 The cost for these custom-built structures depends on the technical aspect provided by the manufacturer, the precision of the manufacturing process, the automation system offered, the finishing and options used, and the size of the project.
 The same goes for insulated roof pergolas.

 Wooden pergolas can cost anywhere between $2500 and $6000.
 On the other hand, steel pergolas go for $30 to $60 per square foot.

 Overall, choosing a pergola means leveraging all of the benefits of a patio cover with added style and convenience.
 It can add value to your home and enjoyment to your life both now and in the future.